- Future Students

 Applications for admission into the Doctor of Physical Therapy Program are available from PTCAS. https://portal.ptcas.org/ .

-EWU DPT Supplemental Application is our Graduate Studies Application
+EWU DPT Supplemental Application is our Graduate Studies Application the fees for the application are subject to change without notice.

 To prepare for essay questions on our Supplemental Application please visit the Professionalism webpage